Two Cannabis-based Medicines Approved in the UK

 Overall, the news of the two cannabis-based medicines securing NHS funding has been warmly welcomed.

-Professor Helen Cross, a consultant in pediatric neurology at Great Ormond Street Hospital, who led UK trials of Epidiolex, told that the new guidelines were “great news.”
+Professor Helen Cross, a consultant in pediatric neurology at Great Ormond Street Hospital, who led UK trials of Epidiolex, told the BBC that the new guidelines were “great news.”

 "Dravet and Lennox-Gastaut syndromes are both complex difficult epilepsies with limited effective treatment options and this gives patients another option … that could make a difference to care," she said.